Bernice Bing: Early life

 Bing was involved in the arts throughout high school, winning several local and regional art contests.
 After graduating from Oakland Technical High School in 1955, she received a National Scholastic Award to the California College of Arts and Crafts (CCAC) initially as an advertising major, then later as a painting one.
-She attended school with fellow abstract expressionist painter George Miyasaki & sculptor Manuel Neri.
-During her time there, Bing was instructed by Nathan Oliveira (1928-2010), Richard Diebenkorn (1922-1993), and Saburo Hasegawa (1906-1957), who especially made an impact on Bing.
+She attended school with fellow abstract expressionist painter George Miyasaki and sculptor Manuel Neri.
+During her time there, Bing was instructed by Nathan Oliveira (1928–2010), Richard Diebenkorn (1922–1993), and Saburo Hasegawa (1906–1957), who especially made an impact on Bing.
 A Japanese-born painter, Hasegawa introduced Bing to Zen Buddhism, Chinese philosophers, including Lao Tzu and Po Chu-i, and traditional calligraphy.
 Her encounter with Hasegawa also incited her to start thinking of her identity as an Asian woman.

 In 1958, after one semester in CCAC, Bing transferred to the California School of Fine Arts (now known as the San Francisco Art Institute).
 There, she studied with Elmer Bischoff and Frank Lobdell and eventually earned a B.F.A. with honors in 1959 followed by an M.F.A. in 1961.
-To support herself as a student, Bing also maintained a studio in North Beach above the Old Spaghetti Factory, a popular artist hangout.
+To support herself as a student, Bing waitressed and maintained a studio in North Beach above the Old Spaghetti Factory, a popular artist hangout.

 By the late 1950s and early 1960s, the Bay Area art scene had become lively, and Bing was close to many of those artists.
 Her wider circle of friends, many of which were prominent Bay Area abstract painters, included Joan Brown, Wally Hedrick, Jay DeFeo, Bruce Conner and Fred Martin.
+The art, literature, theater, and film of the beat generation movement were a major influence on her.